Control windows and applications right from your trackpad with intuitive swipe, pinch, tap and hold gestures.

 There's also a quick tutorial to get you started.

-Once you get used to it, Swish becomes way faster and more accurate than its dragging-based cousins, especially on a multi-monitor setup.
+Once you have gotten used to it, Swish is way faster and more accurate than its dragging-based cousins, especially on a multi-monitor setup.
 No more accidentally opening Mission Control while dragging windows to the to top or fumbling around on screen edges.
 Also, Swish lets you manage screens & spaces and does much more than just snapping windows.

 Swish is designed to feel like a truly native feature of macOS.
 This involves a lot of custom internal logic, making it less customizable but way more elegant than BetterTouchTool.
 Also, Swish requires no configuration whatsoever, everything just works right out of the box.

 With BetterTouchTool however, you can define app-specific gestures and completely redesign your MacBook's TouchBar, so there is definitely value in using both.

 Swish is primarily designed for the Magic Trackpad, but also works well with the Magic Mouse.
 You can invoke pretty much all gestures by swiping and double-tapping in conjunction with modifier keys.
 Third party mice and trackpads vary wildly, so just download the free trial and check for yourself.

 A full Swish gesture ends with you lifting your fingers.
 To invoke the same direction multiple times, pause your finger movement momentarily (until you feel haptic feedback) and then continue the motion without lifting inbetween.

 As to not interfere with system scrolling and zooming behavior, the window toolbar/titlebar serves as a safe area for gestures.
 You can set a Super Modifier key to enable gestures anywhere on a window.
 Gestures also work on windows in Mission Control.